cyplo/talks/conferences/slides.md

 Note: it's the clash between industry veterans and pure theory what makes it interesting
 you can see the cycles of academia feeding industry and vice-versa
 Petra and Alex - super cool people
+what to bring home - new friends, techniques from game dev, which are totally different from normal programming,

 ---